Previous Up Next

 Books

-At 10:21:04, I bought the book Quadrivium: rekenkunde, meetkunde, muziek en astronomie voor iedereen written by Miranda Lundy written in Dutch, published by Librero in 2013, and translated by Cornelis van Ginneken and Ireen Niessen from Quadrivium written in English, ISBN:9789089983039, from charity shop Het Goed for € 2.00.
+At 10:21:04, I bought the book Quadrivium: rekenkunde, meetkunde, muziek en astronomie voor iedereen written by Miranda Lundy written in Dutch, published by Librero in 2013, and translated by Cornelis van Ginneken and Ireen Niessen from Quadrivium written in English, ISBN:9789089983039, from thrift store Het Goed for € 2.00.

 At 14:44, we received the book Historische wegenatlas NL: Nederland in beweging written by Martin Berendse and P. Brood in Dutch and published by Uitgeverij WBooks in 2024, ISBN:9789462586116, which we bought yesterday online for € 39.95.